 A group of youngsters head in to the forest for a nice relaxing break, however on arrival they are warned of the legend of a killer who strikes whenever there’s a full moon.
 Before you can say, ‘I knew it’, a gas-masked villain turns up with his trusty blade…

 So we all know (or you should by now) that DTV slashers nowadays are usually as well-made as a cup of tea mixed with cranberry juice.
 But for every one hundred Psycho Wards, the law of average means there must be a Fright Flick somewhere, right?
-I tend to look at each example with an open mind, because if not this review would be just one line and that wouldn’t attract many readers.
+I tend to look at each new example with an open mind, because if I didn’t, this review would be just one line.
 Blood Reaper may not be much of a movie, but it does at least do a few things right.

 Firstly, the score from T Reed is absolutely brilliant and the sound bites are in general extremely effective.
 There’s a mishmash of ideas, from the killer’s heartbeat to the buzzing of wildlife throughout the forest location.
 It all builds up a neat horror environment and there’s some cheap, tacky but fun gore effects including a brilliant decapitation and another that you can see in the clip above.
 Ringuette tries a few adventurous shots, which include some underwater photography and the odd sequence that had been well thought out.

-Continuity in a slasher movie is never worthy of a magnifying glass, but Blood Reaper feels like it was shot, edited by a gibbon and then just given straight to the distributors without it even being checked.
+Continuity in a slasher movie is never worthy of a magnifying glass, but Blood Reaper feels like it was shot and edited by a retarded gibbon and then just given straight to the distributors without it even being checked.
 This may sound implausible, but believe me when you are watching a maniac struggling to get at two people that are hiding behind a wall that he could easily walk around, you begin to lose hope.
-Chuck in the usual amount of piss-poor dramatics, non-developed characters and grainy picture quality and you have nothing here but a waste of the £2 you’ll pay to rent it.
+Chuck in the usual amount of cringe-inducing dramatics, non-developed characters and grainy picture quality and you have nothing here but a chance to laugh at some stupidity.

-Imagine yourself going to the theatre.
+Imagine yourself going to the theater.
 It starts with a colorful dance sequence with beautiful players and great music.
 But then as the show begins, everyone forgets their lines and the props fall apart.
 That’s what level you will get with Reaper, which is no less and no more than a rush-released, uninspired mess.
-Apparently, director Ringuette is a down to earth and really nice guy.
-But even if that’s the case, I have been to funerals that have had better pacing than this film.
+I have been to funerals that are more sharply paced.

 At last check, there are 4 copies of this available on the UK Amazon and 3 in the US.
 That means that there were quite a few produced and put on to the market, so in many ways this was by no means an unsuccessful or risky pick-up by the low-grade labels.
 Luckily, I’m old enough to know now that funky back-cover blurbs guarantee nothing and thanks to sites like a SLASH above, you can always check before you buy.
 If you pick up this one from the bottom shelf, do yourself a favour.
 Put it straight back…